WiFi is available in the Library's London and Boston Spa Reading Rooms and in all our public areas in London.

 - The first-floor Terrace Restaurant is reserved for diners and restaurant customers.
 Unless you are a restaurant customer we may ask you not to use your laptop in this area.
 We provide other seating areas for WiFi use on the upper ground and first floors.

-eduroam is an external services that enables students and academic staff from participating institutions to use their academic credentials to securely access the internet from any participating institution.
+eduroam is an external service that enables students and academic staff from participating institutions to use their academic credentials to securely access the internet from any participating institution.

 - The British Library is a participating institution and complies with the 'Home' and 'Visited' requirements.
 A home institution is one which permits other organisations to authenticate its users whilst they are at the remote site.
 Once configured for eduroam your device will be ready when you visit a participating organisation.